Is the United States of America a real democracy?

 In a way they would be right because truly, it’s all depends on the demographic of the house representatives.
 Nonetheless, true (direct) democracy does exist in some society, although it doesn’t always work as it should, no one can say for certain that it has not been attempted.

-Unlike the United State, citizens who are being governed under a true democratic system do not elect their president of choice on the basis of Electoral College.
+Unlike the United States, citizens who are being governed under a true democratic system do not elect their president of choice on the basis of Electoral College.
 These citizens elect their president directly, each single vote count.
 People under a true democracy supposedly have direct say but somehow their voices are not always heard.

 In this society, the upper class very often clashes with the lower class.
 They choices on political leadership, governmental rules and regulation frequently differ.
 Since the upper class tends to own most of the businesses, they feel as though they opinion shouldn’t be compared with that of someone who has no idea of what democracy means.